ZhaoxiongYang/supplyframe_challenge/README.md

              ---> chromedriver
              ---> selenium-server-standalone-3.xx.xx.jar
  ```
- - run the test (note you need to have chrome installed)
+ - run the test from test root directory(note you need to have chrome installed)
  ```
  node nightwatch -e chrome
  ```